engrtosin/EduRELate/README.md

 * Students can search for other students using the app by name.
     * Students can search for other students by major.
 * Users can make video calls on the app
+* If a list is empty, show a message "No <items> yet".
 * ...

 ### 2. Screen Archetypes